-A quick glance at the table above will tell you that the highest-paid positions in the Kingdom are those with managerial roles, those involved in information technology, real estate, law, and finance, and those in pharmaceutics.
+A quick glance at the table above will tell you that the highest-paid positions in the Kingdom are those with managerial roles, those involved in information technology, real estate, law and finance, and those in human resources.

 In contrast, the table below provides the 15 industries with the lowest average monthly salaries in Cambodia (lowest to highest).

 |1||Textile, Leather, Apparel Industry||419|

 |4||Tourism, Gastronomy, Hotel Business||506|

 |9||Transport, Haulage, Logistics||573|

 |11||Medicine & Social Care||583|